It’s common to have some degree of muscle loss as you age — the process is called sarcopenia, and it starts in your 30s.

 That can lead to greater overall movement confidence, Kaiser says, and that’s crucial for staying mobile.

 Looking for more fitness expert tips?
-Head over to Beachbody On Demand and find out how Beachbody’s at-home workouts, nutrition programs, and online community work together to help you reach your health and fitness goals.
+Head over to the BODi app and find out how BODi’s at-home workouts, nutrition programs, and online community work together to help you reach your health and fitness goals.